kraftpunk97-zz/NES.jl/README.md

 ## Installation

 NES.jl currently requires SCons and clang for building on Linux/macOS.
-So make ensure that these dependencies are properly installed before you proceed with the actual install.
+So ensure that these dependencies are properly installed before you proceed with the actual install.

 Open Julia REPL and enter the following commands